nicor88/airflow-boilerplate/README.md

 ### Setup local environment
 When interacting with the codebase from your IDE or editor of your choice, it's helpful to have airflow installed locally.
-Run `make init-local`.
+Run `make init-venv`.
 The command will setup a virtual environment, and install all the libraries needed to work with the codebase.

 ### Linting
 To lint the code base use the command `make lint`, the linting is based on flake8.

 ### Unit tests
+Before being able the unit test locally, you need to run `make init-local`, that will create the artifacts to run airflow locally (e.g. setting up a DB based on SQLite).
 To run unit tests use the command `make run-tests`, this will use pytest to run the test suits.

 ### Fix imports order